string::substr in C++: Extracting Parts of Strings

 - Implement exception handling mechanisms to catch any

-exceptions, displaying a relevant error message to the user.
+out_of_rangeorbad_allocexceptions, displaying a relevant error message to the user.

 -